Action Bomb: The tour bus and the suicide-vest terrorists.

 Though in Kang's case it only works because the President can't take seeing his people get tortured and orders them to give up the codes, being confident that he could personally resist any torture once they got to him.
 In the case of Banning, his killing of the first terrorist shows the second that he's not playing around, as they seem to assume, at first, that he's going to give them the Army Field Manual (aka Kid Gloves) treatment.

 Twenty Minutes into the Future: In the lobby of the US Treasury building, Barack Obama's photo is on display apparently with other former Presidents, thus establishing the President in the story took office after him.
-Reelection is also mentioned, implying the film (assuming Obama finished his second) takes place in either July 2018 or July 2019.
+Reelection is also mentioned, implying the film (assuming Obama finished his second) takes place in Christmas 2018 or 2019 and then skips ahead 18 months to either July 2020 or 2021.

 Villain's Dying Grace: Forbes, defeated, lies about having killed Mike, giving him a bit more breathing room.